SPORTSMANSHIP

 Treat fellow competitors, judges, and spectators courteously.

-• No coaching from the sidelines or bleachers by parents or teachers is permitted.
+No coaching from the sidelines or bleachers by parents or teachers is permitted.
 Cheering is acceptable and encouraged.
+This includes between matches.

 DIVISIONS